Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Performance Evaluation

 \parBF{Smartphone-based Solution} We implemented a Rust~\cite{Rust22} prototype of the smartphone solution.
-Our prototype includes the Pedersen Commitment scheme~\cite{TorbenNoninteractive91} and the Pointcheval-Sanders scheme~\cite{PointchevalS16} using SHA-256~\cite{Rustsha22} as the hash function.
-In our experiments we use \emph{Samsung Galaxy a40} smartphone which uses a \emph{Samsung Exynos 7 Octa 7904} chipset for recipients and an \emph{Intel(R) Core(TM) i7-7600U CPU 2.80GHz} as the stations.
-We assume the communication channel between the phone and the stations to have capacity of 1 MB/s, which is achievable using Bluetooth.
-Appendix~\ref{subsec:channel} discusses other communication channels.
+Our prototype includes the Pedersen Commitment scheme~\cite{TorbenNoninteractive91} and the Pointcheval-Sanders scheme~\cite{PointchevalS16} using SHA-256 as the hash function.
+In our experiments we use a \emph{Samsung Galaxy a40} smartphone with a \emph{Samsung Exynos 7 Octa 7904} chipset for recipients, and a computer with an \emph{Intel(R) Core(TM) i7-7600U CPU 2.80GHz} as the stations.
+We report running times (averaged over 16 runs) and transfer costs.
+Transfer times will depend on the communication channel.
+For example, Bluetooth can achieve 1\,Mb/s.
+Appendix~\ref{subsec:channel} discusses other channels.

-At registration the phone runs: \OnlyNamePrepare, which takes 4.6 ms, and \OnlyNameFinish which takes 0.6 ms. The registration station runs \OnlyNameProcess taking 0.8 ms. The request sent from the phone to the station contains $(C,\allowbreak \pi)$, of 48 bytes and 96 bytes, respectively.
-The communication from the station to the phone includes $(\sigma',\allowbreak \ent,\allowbreak \RevokeId)$, of 96 bytes, 32 bytes, and 32 bytes, respectively.
-Using a channel with 1 MB/s throughput, the communications take around 0.3 ms. In total, registration takes around 6.3 ms.
+At registration the phone runs \OnlyNamePrepare and \OnlyNameFinish which take 4.6\,ms and 0.6\,ms respectively.
+The registration station runs \OnlyNameProcess which takes 0.8\,ms. The request sent from the phone to the station and the response from the station to the phone are both less than a few hundred bytes.

-At distribution, we must account for the communication between distribution station and phone, the phone running \OnlyNameShowupT, and the station verifying the proof (\OnlyNameVerifyDS).
-These operations linearly depend on the length of the blocklist \BlockList, as we show in Fig.~\ref{fig:eval}.
-Even with 1024 blocked households, the whole distribution protocol can still finish within seconds, making this solution is efficient enough for supporting aid distribution at scale (\reqlink{scale}).
+\Cref{fig:eval} shows the computation cost of running \OnlyNameShowupT on the phone, the computation cost of verifying the proof (\OnlyNameVerifyDS) on the station, as well as the communication costs.
+Even with 1024 blocked households, the whole distribution protocol can still finish within seconds, making this solution efficient enough for supporting aid distribution at scale (\reqlink{scale}).